m4ango-msnz/m4ango-msnz/README.md

 - 👋 Hello, I’m Elijah.
-I'm currently a student at DigiPen Institute of Technology(BS Computer Science and Game Design).
+I'm currently a freshman at DigiPen Institute of Technology(BS Computer Science and Game Design).
 - 👀 I’m interested in game design and programming
 - 💞️ I’m looking to collaborate on anything really.
 I want to get as much experience as possible
 - 📫 How to reach me: Email : elijmango4@gmail.com